Board of Control for Cricket in India: Logo

 The BCCI's logo is derived from the Star of India emblem.
 According to Information Commissioner Sridhar Acharyulu, the logo was designed by the Government of India in 1928.
 It is 90% similar to the Star of India.
-The BCCI was alleged to use old official government emblem without prior permission from Government of India and it is an offence under the Emblem and Names (Prevention of Improper Use) Act, 1950.
+The BCCI was alleged to use old official government emblem without prior permission from Government of India and it is an offence under the Emblems and Names (Prevention of Improper Use) Act, 1950.

 National teams

 The BCCI manages four squads that represent India in international cricket; the men's national cricket team, the women's national cricket team, the men's national under-19 cricket team and the women's national under-19 cricket team.
 It also governs the developmental squads; the India A team, the India B team and the India A women's team.
 Shubman Gill is the Test and ODI captain of the Indian men's national cricket team.
-Suryakumar Yadav is the T20 captain of the Indian men's national cricket team.
+Shreyas Iyer is the T20 captain of the Indian men's national cricket team.
 Harmanpreet Kaur is the captain of the Indian women's national cricket team.
-India won the 1983 and 2011 Cricket World Cups, and the 2007 and 2024 T20 World Cups.
-India have also won the Champions Trophy, a record three times, in 2002, 2013 and 2025.
-India have also won the 2025 Women's Cricket World Cup.
+India men's national cricket team won the 1983 and 2011 Cricket World Cups, and the 2007, 2024 and 2026 T20 World Cups.
+They have also won the Champions Trophy, a record three times, in 2002, 2013 and 2025.
+India women's national cricket team have won the 2025 Women's Cricket World Cup.
+India men's national under-19 cricket team won the Under-19 Cricket World Cup a record six times, in 2000, 2008, 2012, 2018, 2022 and 2026.
+Also the India women's national under-19 cricket team won the Under-19 Women's T20 Cricket World Cup for two times, in 2023 and 2025.